Casio - Magical Light ML-2 (small keyboard with real key lighting & lovely demos)

 = easteregg (unconnected feature)

+In the LED matrix each LED is wired from an LY# to an LX# pin of the CPU.
 Strange is that the hardware can light more than 2 keys simultaneously (visible during crashes) although it is only 2 note polyphonic.
-Perhaps there is somewhere a trick with a fixed diode somewhere in the keyboard matrix or at an unused pin to increase the polyphony (also see Casio SA-5 and SA-8), although this would make it necessary to solder a diode into each key line to work properly.
+Perhaps there is somewhere a trick with a fixed diode somewhere in the keyboard matrix or at an unused pin to increase the polyphony (see SA-series), although this would make it necessary to solder a diode into each key line to work properly.
 The similar sized Casio SA-40 toy keyboard still had 4 note polyphony.

 shitshot